 Certain areas (lymph nodes) at the back of the scalp, behind the ears, or along the sides of the neck may be swollen.

-One complication of scalp ringworm is a kerion, which is a large, oozing, pus-filled lump.
+One complication of scalp ringworm is a kerion, a large, oozing, pus-filled lump.
 If not treated aggressively, a kerion can lead to scarring and permanent hair loss.

 Scalp ringworm is usually itchy.